-Local Authority Services, Report to the Council of the Township of the Archipelago Regarding the Investigation of Closed Meetings of the Council of the Township of the Archipelago and Council’s Human Resources Committee (September 2015) at 14, online.
+Local Authority Services, This link opens in a new tabReport to the Council of the Township of the Archipelago Regarding the Investigation of Closed Meetings of the Council of the Township of the Archipelago and Council’s Human Resources Committee (September 2015) at 14, online.

 Letter from Ombudsman of Ontario to Municipality of Leamington (January 16 2013), online.

 London (City) v.
 RSJ.
 Holdings Inc., 2 SCR 588 at para 32.